The Helmet debate and MIPS

-Such debate is not terribly helpful.
+Such debate is rather discomforting.
 As adults, we all make our own choices.
 I will personally wear a helmet when cycling because I can’t see any point in taking unnecessary risks and wearing one doesn’t put me off cycling at all, in fact, quite the contrary.
 But what if you are a parent and your child is regularly riding a bike, maybe when you are not riding with them.
 Should you insist on them wearing a helmet or not?
 How do you decide which is a bigger risk – the risk that some commentators are right and there could be increased rotational forces on the brain if they have an accident when wearing a helmet?
 Or the risk of generic damage to the skull and potentially severe trauma in any collision if they are not wearing one.

 Well a bunch of brilliant Swedish scientists developed a technology twenty years ago which is now becoming more and more prevalent.
 It addresses directly the question of helmets and the risk of rotational forces on the brain.
 It’s called MIPS.